How do I book?

 Can I swim/snorkel?

-The beaches pictured give way to a beautiful coral reef, which means in most cases the shallow water is a mixture of sand and coral rock.
-At high tide these beaches are swimmable.
+At high tide the beaches are swimmable.
 At low tide you will find inviting rock pools and lagoons large enough to swim and snorkel in.
 In both cases, we recommend wearing reef shoes.
-If you are not a confident swimmer, we also have a large protected inlet/marina, ideal for gentle water sports like kayaking and paddle boarding.
+If you are not a confident swimmer, we also have a large protected inlet/marina, ideal for water sports like kayaking and paddle boarding.

 Our activities staff can take you on a guided excursion in the water any time you like.